hans-jorg/efm32gg-stk3700-gcc-cmsis/README.md

 -    20-ucos3: Using uC/OS-III
 -    21-LCD: Using the LCD display
 -    22-Better newlib support
--   *23-Temperature: Getting the CPU temperature
+-    23-Temperature: Getting the CPU temperature
+-    24-Quadrature: a software based decoding
+-   \*25-Quadrature-v2: a hardware based decoding.

+OBS:

+-    The hardware decoding in 25-Quadrature-v2 is not working well.
+Probably the encoder is too noisy.
+I will try with a better one.

 **Those marked with an asterisk are unfinished!!!**